Coronation of Edward VII and Alexandra: Procession

 The Procession in State was originally to have included military contingents from Germany, Austria-Hungary, Denmark, Russia and Portugal.
 However, following the postponement, these returned home, leaving the parade a wholly British and Imperial affair.
 Out of a total of 30,000 men marching or lining the route, over 2,000 were representatives of colonial, Dominion or Indian forces.
 The remainder represented every corps and regiment of the British Army, the Royal Navy and the Royal Marines.
 A procession of carriages carried British and overseas dignitaries and was followed by the King's equerries, aides-de-camp and eminent commanders including Lord Kitchener, Lord Roberts and Lord Wolseley.

+The route of the procession, watched by a crowd estimated at one million, went from Parliament Square along Whitehall to Trafalgar Square, then along Pall Mall, St James's Street and Piccadilly to Hyde Park Corner, and finally down Constitution Hill.
+On their return to Buckingham Palace, the King and Queen appeared on the balcony to greet the crowds, which set a precedent for later coronations.

 A second procession, which had been planned for the day after the coronation service to tour the City of London and Southwark, was postponed until 25 October because of the King's health.

 Coronation Review of the Fleet

 Aside from the postponed procession, the final coronation event was the Review of the Fleet on 16 August at Spithead off the coast at Portsmouth.
 Without bringing a single warship back from any overseas station, the Royal Navy was able to muster 20 battleships, 24 cruisers and 47 destroyers.
 A number of foreign warships were invited to participate.
 An estimated crowd of 100,000 watched from the shore or from pleasure steamers and small boats at sea.
 Although there had been no less than seventeen fleet reviews during Victoria's reign, this was the first to be associated with a coronation.

 On the morning of the review, the King had an audience aboard the royal yacht with three Boer commanders; Louis Botha, Christiaan de Wet and Koos de la Rey.
 This is remarkable because the Treaty of Vereeniging ending the bitterly fought Second Boer War had only been concluded on 31 May that year.
 On the following day, the King was well enough to watch fleet exercises at sea.